salinpaul94/60_DAY_PLAN_FOR_CROSS_PALTFORM_DEVELOPMENT/prompts used to generate this schedule/prompts.md

 split day 12 studying to 20 tasks to complete, for each task give me 2 paragraphs explaining the topic, 2 online resources to refer, 2 examples to practice, 2 paragraph explaining each example, 2 online resources to refer, also give me the code that i should use to practice and give the expected output

 split day 13 studying to 20 tasks to complete, for each task give me 2 paragraphs explaining the topic, 2 online resources to refer, 2 examples to practice, 2 paragraph explaining each example, 2 online resources to refer, also give me the code that i should use to practice and give the expected output

+split day 14 studying to 20 tasks to complete, for each task give me 2 paragraphs explaining the topic, 2 online resources to refer, 2 examples to practice, 2 paragraph explaining each example, 2 online resources to refer, also give me the code that i should use to practice and give the expected output